This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

 We do not actively share your data with any others.
 We may need to disclose your personal information where we:

-• need to disclose it to protect our rights, property or safety of our customers or others, including the exchange for information with other companies, organisation and/or governmental bodies for the purpose of fraud protection and credit risk reduction and health and safety.
+• need to disclose it to protect our rights, property or safety of our customers or others, including the exchange for information with other companies, organization and/or governmental bodies for the purpose of fraud protection and credit risk reduction and health and safety.

-Our website and other materials sent to you may contain links to other third party websites.
+Our website and other materials sent to you may contain links to other third-party websites.
 We’re not responsible for the content or your data privacy these sites provide through their tools or sites.

 Data Retention